 An intelligent, sensitive, anxious, and ill-tempered boy growing up in an increasingly impoverished Catholic household in Dublin.
 In his long student years, Stephen passes through many discrete stages.
-He matures from a shy, frail child… (read full character analysis)
+He matures from a shy, frail child… read analysis of Stephen Dedalus

 Stephen’s father, a joker and merrymaker from Cork who supports the Irish nationalist Parnell and distrusts the church.
 He has held a string of different jobs in his lifetime; as time goes on, he finds it more and more difficult to support his large family.

 Stephen’s mother, a modest and retiring woman who struggles to keep the family afloat when they begin to struggle financially.
 She is a devout Catholic.
 She disapproves of Stephen’s studies at the university, and does her best to convince Stephen to be a good Catholic despite his artistic ambitions.